 UV light disinfection works by using a device that can either be handheld, mobile, or standalone.
 The UV-C disinfection device emits UV-C light, which targets the microorganisms, destroying their DNA.
 That’s because, when exposed to electromagnetic radiation within a particular wavelength, the genetic material of the microorganisms is modified.
 This limits the ability of the microorganisms to reproduce, preventing their spread on surfaces within a space.

 A UV-C disinfection device targets DNA to cause thymine or cytosine dimer formation.
 It also goes after RNA to trigger uracil dimer formation.
 Thymine, cytosine, and uracil inactivate the microbes, causing mutation, failure to reproduce, and eventual death.
-A study funded by The Centers for Disease Control and Prevention (CDC) shows that UV-C disinfection devices can enhance hospital disinfection by effectively eradicating MRSA, VRE, Acinetobacter, and C. difficile under experimental conditions.
+A study funded by The Centers for Disease Control and Prevention (CDC) shows that UV-C disinfection devices can enhance disinfection by effectively eradicating pathogens under experimental conditions.

 According to recent research, SARS-CoV-2 (COVID-19) is highly susceptible to irradiation with ultraviolet light.
 High viral loads of 5 * 106 TCID50/ml SARS-CoV-2 can be inactivated in 9 minutes by UVC irradiation proving that UV-C irradiation represents a suitable disinfection method for SARS-CoV-2.

 Because viruses contain RNA or DNA and are thus susceptible to irradiation, UV disinfection has been proven effective against a broad spectrum of microorganisms.
 Spores are susceptible to UV and bacteria and fungi, which both contain DNA, are similarly vulnerable to UV light.